 I believe there’s a balance to all things.
 There is always a risk-reward element involved in gardening no matter how experienced you are.

-How do you feel about taking care of a poinsettia year-round?
+How do you feel about taking care of a poinsettia from one Christmas season to the next?
 Too much work or challenge?
 Worth the effort or risk of wasted time?